archivesspace/at-migration/README.md

 NOTES ON DATA MIGRATION DEFAULTS

 1. If a date is missing in AT but is required for AS the default date will be set to 1/1/1900 or 0 for integer dates.
+2. The start date specified for a container location is the creation date of the associated resource/accession.
-2. Many containers including all of those for accessions do not have meaningful identifiers in AT.
+3. Many containers including all of those for accessions do not have meaningful identifiers in AT.
 Any such container will be assigned a default container indication which will include the words "unknown container" as well as information about it's content.
 3. Sometimes AT records will have an indicator but no container type for either container 2 or 3.
 This is not